lightbend-labs/mima/README.md

 FAQ
 -------

-`Exception - java.lang.OutOfMemoryError`: Java heap space: If you are experiencing out of memory exception you may need to increase the VM arguments for the initial heap size and the maximum heap size.
+`java.lang.OutOfMemoryError - Java heap space:` If you are experiencing out of memory exception you may need to increase the VM arguments for the initial heap size and the maximum heap size.
 The default values are `-Xms64m` for for the initial heap size and `-Xmx256m` for the maximum heap size.

 Bugs and Feature requests
 -------